 “For my thoughts are not your thoughts, neither are your ways my ways, declares the LORD.
 For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts” (Isaiah 55:8-9).

 Some say the verses in the Bible regarding marriage have no validity in today’s society.
-The Supreme Court might indeed change the definition of marriage.
-No matter what, “The grass withers, the flower fades, but the word of our God will stand forever” (Isaiah 40:8).
+The Supreme Court changed the definition of marriage.
+But no matter what, “The grass withers, the flower fades, but the word of our God will stand forever” (Isaiah 40:8).